-The Corpus Chronophage clock was unveiled in 2008 by the world-renowned physicist Stephen Hawking and it’s been a huge source of fascination ever since.
+The Corpus Chronophage clock was unveiled in 2008 by the world-renowned theoretical physicist and cosmologist Professor Stephen Hawking and it’s been a huge source of fascination ever since.

-The Corpus Chronophage is usually surrounded by a crowd of admirers – several million people a year come to see it and it is now the most popular tourist attraction in Cambridge.
+The Corpus Chronophage is usually surrounded by a crowd of admirers – several million people a year come to see it and it is now the prime visitor attraction in Cambridge.

 Adults appreciate the level of artistry, workmanship and humour that have gone into the clock’s creation.
 The ripples on the clock face, which depict time expanding from the centre of the universe after the Big Bang, urge them to contextualise their own existence.